Text Functions

 FULL_DATE = CONCAT3(DAY, MONTH, YEAR)

-The FULL_DATE field (of the string type) should be equal to concatenation of strings that are contained in the fields DAY, MONTH and YEAR.
+The FULL_DATE string type field should be equal to concatenation of strings that are contained in the DAY, MONTH and YEAR fields.

 UPPER